34 Silent Signs That Your House is Failing

 Your home’s chimney should be swept at least once a year, according to the National Fire Protection Association.
 This fire safety measure will help remove soot and debris which could become a fire hazard.
 And when using the fireplace, keep any flammable materials, such as blankets, curtains and rugs away from the fireplace and never leave children unattended near a working fireplace.

 The constant movement of loose electrical outlets can loosen the wires connected to the outlet and create dangerous arcing.
-Luckily, the fix is simple, check it out here.
+Luckily, you can fix a loose outlet pretty easily.